Summer Time = Recycling Time

 Even if you don't get a paid subscription, you can still access some of the features with a free basic account.

-Free collection of interactive and fun educational games.
+Collection of interactive and fun educational games.
 Children learn with activities that are challenging, yet age appropriate.

 This site also offers a paid subscription that gives you access to maths and reading activities as well as several songs.

-This is a bit more difficult because sometimes apps work for iphone but not for Android, or the other way round, or they are only available for the UK, etc.
+This is a bit more difficult because sometimes apps work for iPhone but not for Android, or the other way round, or they are only available for the UK, etc.

-For the summer my two main recommendations are "PP Stories" for letters and reading and the full version of Quick Maths Jr. If you want to have something to expose them to the language BrainPop Jr has a movie of the week that can cover anything from maths to history of the USA., and the company Tinybop Explorers has several apps about different topics from The Human Body to Volcanoes and The Weather!
+For the summer my two main recommendations are "PP Stories" for letters revision and reading and the full version of Quick Maths Jr. If you want to have something to expose them to the language BrainPop Jr has a movie of the week that can cover anything from maths to history of the USA., and the company Tinybop Explorers has several apps about different topics from The Human Body to Volcanoes and The Weather!

 I also think it's a good idea to follow the advice of websites such as commonsensemedia.org to have a look at the different options.
 I'm including the link to their recommendations for 5 years old: